Revisiting the Last-Iterate Convergence of Stochastic Gradient Methods: Last-Iterate Convergence under Sub-Weibull Noise

-\end{thm} As far as we know, Theorem \ref{thm:convex-hp-subweibull-main} is the first to give the last-iterate convergence under sub-Weibull noises.
-Its full statement is provided in Appendix \ref{sec:app-convex-subweibull}.
-Compared with Theorem \ref{thm:convex-hp-main}, we only incur an extra $O(\mathrm{polylog}\frac{1}{\delta})$ factor.
-However, we want to point out that $\sqrt{C(\delta,p)}$ is not continuous in $p$.
-First, there is a difference if $p$ is approaching $1$ from two sides.
-Next when $p\to2$, $\sqrt{C(\delta,p)}\to O(\log(1/\delta))$, which cannot recover the $\sqrt{\log(1/\delta)}$ dependence in Theorem \ref{thm:convex-hp-main}.
-It is an interesting problem to see whether -- and if so, how -- a continuous dependence on $p$ can be obtained.
+As far as we know, Theorem \ref{thm:main-weibull-cvx-hp} is the first to give the last-iterate convergence under sub-Weibull noise.
+Its full statement is provided in Appendix \ref{sec:weibull-cvx}.
+Compared with Theorem \ref{thm:main-cvx-hp}, we only incur an extra $O\left(\mathrm{polylog}\frac{1}{\delta}\right)$ factor.
+However, we want to point out that $\sqrt{C(\delta,p)}$ is not continuous in $p$, as there is a difference when $p$ is approaching $1$ from two sides.